aljedaxi/daxi.ml/src/articles/poetry/endless-winter.md

 so the street lights shimmer the snow

-until the night smothers the light in your eyes
+until night learns to smother the light in your eyes

 &nbsp;